 Athletics provide many benefits for children, including the opportunity to make new friends, build up their strength and live a healthy lifestyle.
 However, child athletes also face risks.
 While parents may be aware of the risk of injury that comes with playing sports, an overlooked risk is actually more common: skin infections.

 Sports-related skin infections may result in kids missing out on playing time and suffering from painful, unpleasant health conditions.
 Parents need to know about the symptoms of six common childhood sports infections so they can take preventive measures and obtain treatment if necessary.
+Of course they can also suffer from a fracture or a peculiar twist or sprain so is always also useful have the number of a Chiropractor Mississauga, to help with that sort of thing.

 Common in all sports